ENCCS/julia-for-hpc/README.md

 # Julia for High Performance Scientific Computing

-Lesson on Julia for scientific computing
+Lesson on Julia for scientific computing.